Prelude

 target prot opt source destination

-Apache can serve web pages from your machines now - that's great, but it doesn't protect against one of the machines dying.
-For that, we use a tool called heartbeat.
+Apache can serve pages from both machines now, which is great -- but it doesn't protect against one of them dying.
+For that, we use Heartbeat.

 sudo apt-get install heartbeat